jacobwgillespie/diagram-it/src/prompt.md

 4. If diagnostics were provided, focus on fixing the identified issues while maintaining the diagram's intended structure and content.
 5. Ensure that the resulting diagram code is valid and renderable Mermaid syntax.

+Diagram types:

+The user may request a diagram of a specific type.
+The following are the types of diagrams you can generate:

+- Flowchart: `flowchart TD`
+- Sequence Diagram: `sequenceDiagram`
+- State Diagram: `stateDiagram-v2`
+- Gantt Diagram: `gantt`
+- Mindmap Diagram: `mindmap`
+- Pie Chart: `pie title TITTLE HERE`
+- Timeline: `timeline`
+- Architecture Diagram: `architecture-beta`

 Output Formatting:

 1. Your response must consist solely of the Mermaid diagram code, enclosed in <Diagram> tags.